ccev/poracle-middleman/README.md

 ],
 ```

 the part you have to add is marked with `/////`.
-You need an extra marker below (idealy the pokemon icon), else it will not work.
+You need an extra marker below (ideally the pokemon icon), else it will not work.

-Now make sure that the request either has `lat/lon` or `latitude/longitude` keys and the `width`, `height` and `zoom` is defined within the template.
+Now make sure that the request either has `lat/lon` or `latitude/longitude` keys and `width`, `height` and `zoom` are defined within the template.

 and that's it.
-Templates that don't have this text will be ignored.
+Templates that don't have this text will be ignored and just get hosted on discord.

 you can set a custom height/width for the stop/gym markers and adjust it to your template. just make sure that y_offset is half of that.
 You can also use your own icons by changing the url and have the file structure there look like [this](https://github.com/ccev/stopwatcher-icons/tree/master/tileserver-2)